 Since there are still 70 million ASEAN citizens without access to reliable electricity, the potential for renewable energy is huge — and solar energy is one of the best solutions.

 Energy production is one of the main focuses of green development, but it’s not the only one.
 Waste management, water purifying, clean building and smart cities are among the top priorities.
-There is also an increase in demand for ‘green’ products from consumers that are developing an environmental consciousness.
+There is also an increase in demand for ‘green’ products from consumers that are .

 This huge demand for new technologies and innovative solutions also provides an opportunity for SMEs to contribute to a greener future.